AndreyPolovodov/ui-automata/ui-automata/README.md

 - **Stale handles**: the app rebuilds its UI after a navigation.
 Cached references point to the wrong place; clicks land silently on the wrong target.
 - **Focus loss**: a keypress meant for one field lands on another.

 These are not edge cases: they are routine in any real Windows application.
+Vision agents hit every one of them on every run — each step is a screenshot and an inference call.
+UI Automata's answer is a **token-efficient** workflow: the agent writes and debugs it once, paying the token cost once, and every subsequent run is deterministic, local, and free of inference overhead.

 ## Quick Demo